-Aesthetics aside, Peterborough United, who are currently in League One, have never been able to provide the city with anything more than Championship level action, having spent the majority of their history since joining the Football League in the bottom two divisions.
+Aesthetics aside, Peterborough United, who are currently in League One, have never been able to provide the city with anything more than Championship level action, having spent most of their history since joining the Football League in the bottom two divisions.

 Plymouth is a port city in Devon, a county in the southwest of England.
-It is the second-largest city in the southwest of England and one of the top 30 most populous cities in the country.
+It is the second-largest city in the southwest of England and one of the country’s top 30 most populous cities.

 It’s known for its maritime history and the ancient Barbican districts, which feature small, narrow, cobblestone streets.